rroemhild/pycom-ruuvitag/README.md

     print(ruuvitag)
 ```

 ## Tracker

-RuuviTagTracker scans for RuuviTags, decode the data format and call a callback with a with named tuple if a tag was found.
+`RuuviTagTracker` scans for RuuviTags, decode the data format and call a callback with a named tuple if recieved data from tag.

 ```python
 from ruuvitag.tracker import RuuviTagTracker